 Here’s what Google said about anchor text:

-Search engines use external anchor text (text other pages use to link to your site) as a reflection of how other people view your page – and by extension, what your pages may be about.
-While website owners typically can’t control how other sites link to theirs, “you can make sure that anchor text you use within your own site is useful, descriptive, and relevant.”
+Search engines use external anchor text (text other pages use to link to your site) to reflect how other people view your page – and by extension, what your pages may be about.
+While website owners typically can’t control how other sites link to theirs, “you can make sure that anchor text you use within your site is useful, descriptive, and relevant.”
 (Source: Google)

 If several sites believe that a certain page is important for a certain collection of words, that page can rank well even though the terms do not appear in the text itself.